BronzeCrab/bevy-wave-func-collapse/readme.md

 # What is it

-This Rust Bevy game, based on wafe function collapse algorithm
+This Rust Bevy game, based on wave function collapse algorithm

 ## How to run it